prathibha-n/portfolio-pm/rapido-case-study/README.md

 The problem showed up as "high idle time" at the city level.
 Nothing in the dashboard pointed to preferred-route behavior as a cause — that only came from talking to drivers.
 Quantitative data told us *where* the problem was.
 Qualitative research told us *why*.

 **4. The simplest hypothesis is often the right one.**
-My first instinct was to model a more complex allocation rewrite — state signals, heading vectors, recent behavior weighting.
+My first instinct was to seek a more complex allocation model.
 The actual fix was: ask drivers where they want to go and offer them relevant rides.
 Sometimes the product problem is that you haven't asked the user a basic question.

 ---